sudo-michael/ACPG/README.md

 #### Direct Representation / Tabular Actor

-To run the TD algorithm with tabular actor using default hyper parameters use:
+To run the TD algorithm with default parameters use:

 `python GridWrold/Direct_TabularNPG_LFATD.py --critic_alg TD`

-To run the Advantage TD algorithm with tabular actor using default hyper parameters use:
+To run the Advantage TD algorithm with default parameters use:

 `python GridWrold/Direct_TabularNPG_LFATD.py --critic_alg AdvTD`

-To run the decision-aware algorithm with tabular actor using default hyper parameters use:
+To run the decision-aware algorithm with default parameters use:

 `python GridWrold/Direct_TabularACPG_LFAACPG.py`

 #### Direct Representation / Linear Actor

-To run the TD algorithm with linear actor using default hyper parameters use:
+To run the TD algorithm with default parameters use:

 `python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg TD`

-To run the Advantage TD algorithm with linear actor using default hyper parameters use:
+To run the Advantage TD algorithm with default parameters use:

 `python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg AdvTD`

-To run the decision-aware algorithm with linear actor using default hyper parameters use:
+To run the decision-aware algorithm with default parameters use:

 `python GridWrold/Direct_LinearACPG_LFAACPG.py`

 #### Softmax Representation / Tabular Actor

-To run the TD algorithm with tabular actor using default hyper parameters use:
+To run the TD algorithm with default parameters use:

 `python GridWrold/Softmax_TabularsMDPO_LFATD.py --critic_alg TD`

-To run the Advantage TD algorithm with tabular actor using default hyper parameters use:
+To run the Advantage TD algorithm with default parameters use:

 `python GridWrold/Softmax_TabularsMDPO_LFATD.py --critic_alg AdvTD`

-To run the decision-aware algorithm with tabular actor using default hyper parameters use:
+To run the decision-aware algorithm with default parameters use:

 `python GridWrold/Softmax_TabularACPG_LFAACPG.py`

 #### Softmax Representation / Linear Actor

-To run the TD algorithm with linear actor using default hyper parameters use:
+To run the TD algorithm with default parameters use:

 `python GridWrold/Softmax_LinearsMDPO_LFATD.py --critic_alg TD`

-To run the Advantage TD algorithm with linear actor using default hyper parameters use:
+To run the Advantage TD algorithm with default parameters use:

 `python GridWrold/Softmax_LinearsMDPO_LFATD.py --critic_alg AdvTD`

-To run the decision-aware algorithm with linear actor using default hyper parameters use:
+To run the decision-aware algorithm with default parameters use:

 `python GridWrold/Softmax_LinearACPG_LFAACPG.py`